Glg-corp/eventb-vscode-extension/README.md

 ## Installation

-1. In Rodin, install the "Camille text editor" plug-in.
-You'll only need it for context files.
-2. Install this extension.
+1. Install this extension.
+That's all.

 ## Usage